 - Approximately 2.95 million refugees and migrants in total.

 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

 USFC has been active in Jordan since 2012, in response to the mounting refugee crisis in Syria.
 Of the Syrian refugees in Jordan, more than half are children and youth, with the vast majority living below the poverty line and in some form of debt.
 Jordan, already having an overtaxed medical system, is unable to absorb the tremendous needs of this population.
 Alongside other partners and NGO actors, USFC has stepped in to provide urgently needed care to vulnerable children.
 Our focus is on a broad-reaching medical and surgical aid program with specialized missions in orthopedic and cardiac surgeries.

 In 2018, we were selected for new funding from the European Union – Civil Protection and Humanitarian Aid (ECHO) portfolio, which has enabled us to ensure access to quality medical and surgical treatment for children and young adults with orthopedic complications or heart malformations.
-As a result of that funding, we were able to:
+As a result of that funding :

-- Organize 11 medical missions, including 3 dedicated to heart surgery and 8 dedicated to orthopedic surgery.
+- USFC organized 11 medical missions, including 3 heart surgery missions and 8 orthopedic surgical missions.

 Since that time, our work has evolved to accommodate the large number of children requiring orthopedic surgery, with missions scheduled every other month throughout the year.
 Most surgeries are required on lower limbs, consistent with what we would expect to see in conflict settings, and we have carried out more than 460 such orthopedic surgeries since 2013.
 We also maintain strong partnership with organizations like Humanity & Inclusion (also known as Handicap International) to maintain ongoing patient support, particularly through their physical therapy needs in recovery.